Wisdom Teeth: Frequently Asked Questions

 Do all four teeth have to be pulled?

-Most patients choose to have all four removed at the same surgical setting.
+Most patients choose to have all four removed in the same surgical setting.
 We will assess your case thoroughly at your consultation to determine the best course of action for you.

 Is it true that the surgery takes less than an hour?